dolla-consortium/consensus-proposing/packages/packaging/README.md

  - loaded in the event store microservice directly
  - more details : https://eventstore.org/docs/projections/api/index.html

-It has allowed us to move quicker on the proof of concept, but we'll need to do eventually our own to leverage Performance.
+These features were used to move quicker on the proof of concept.
+We'll eventually implement our own soon.

 > Defined in [Junction.hs](lib/Dolla/Consensus/Proposing/Packaging/Instances/EventStore/Dolla/Junction.hs)